Marvin-Brouwer/FluentSerializer/Readme.md

 If you want to help out the project, you are very welcome to.
 Please read our [Contribution guidelines](https://github.com/Marvin-Brouwer/FluentSerializer/blob/main/docs/Contributing.md#readme) before starting.

+For maintainers we have a separate [Maintenance guide](https://github.com/Marvin-Brouwer/FluentSerializer/blob/main/docs/Maintaining.md#readme).
+Maintainers are responsible for the release cycles.
+However, if you register a bug blocking your development you can request an alpha package version for your branch to be deployed while the code is in review.